 As well as some spectacular rock formations, fossilized remains have also been found to evidence life forms from an era when and Bude’s climate was similar to modern Africa.
 Bude even has its own unique fossilised fish species (a toothy, goldfish-sized blighter called Cornuboniscus budensis) found nowhere else in the world.

 The Bude Tourist Office has more fascinating information and literature on local Cornwall geology.
 This is also the place to book a fascinating expedition with Dr. Roger Higgs (Oxford 1982-86) who brings the subject to life in fun, informative style.

-Two hour Bude Geological Walks are offered all year, currently on Thursday afternoon at 2pm, starting from Bude Tourist Information Centre. £17 adults (16 and older); £10 children (7-15) and £15 concession (65+).
+Two hour Bude Geological Walks are offered throughout most of the year, on Thursday afternoon at 2pm, starting from Bude Tourist Information Centre. £17 adults (16 and older); £10 children (7-15) and £15 concession (65+).
 Advance booking required.
 Check out the events page to see what walks are available…

 Sorry, no dogs are allowed and children must be at least 7 years old for the Public Walks.
 Dogs and children are most welcome on a Private Walk.

 Private walks at other times can be arranged for 1-25 people, including schools, colleges and universities.
 Private walks are conducted in English or Spanish.

 Click here to read this blog post, which has some amazing photographs of Bude’s Geology.